Meet the board of directors

 CPA, CMA, CISM, CCISO, C.DIR.

-Matt is the Chief Technology Officer for Shared Services Canada and is responsible for leading digital transformation efforts within SSC.
-Matt has also authored articles, delivered keynotes, and served as a panel member speaking on strategy and innovation, digital transformation, current and emerging technologies, sustainable technology and cybersecurity.
+Matt is the Chief Technology Officer for Shared Services Canada (SSC) and is responsible for leading digital transformation efforts.
+SSC’s mandate is to design and operate an effective, efficient, and secure IT infrastructure that protects Government of Canada data and technology assets.
+Matt has also authored articles and is often a panel member or keynote speaker on strategy and innovation, digital transformation, current and emerging technologies, sustainability, and cybersecurity.

-Matt received the CCISO Award at the 2020 CISO Forum Canada in recognition of his outstanding contribution to cybersecurity in Canada.
+Matt received the CCISO Award at the 2020 CISO Forum Canada in recognition of his outstanding contribution to cybersecurity in Canada and was a runner-up in the global 2023 Certified CISO Hall of Fame.
 Matt is a Chartered Professional Accountant (CPA), a Chartered Director (C.Dir.) and has obtained both the Certified Chief Information Security Officer (CCISO) and Certified Information Security Manager (CISM) designations.
 He is a graduate of the University of Ottawa and has completed Executive Education Programs at the Tuck School of Business and the Wharton School of the University of Pennsylvania.
-He has also completed the NACD’s Cyber-Risk Oversight program earning the CERT Certificate in Cybersecurity Oversight issued by the Software Engineering Institute at Carnegie Mellon University.
+He has completed the National Association of Corporate Directors Cyber-Risk Oversight program earning the CERT Certificate in Cybersecurity Oversight issued by the Software Engineering Institute at Carnegie Mellon University and the Sustainability Leadership: Innovation for Growth program from the University of Toronto – Rotman School of Management.

-Matt joined the Hydro Ottawa Holding Inc. Board on July 1, 2018, where he also serves on the Audit, Governance and Management Resources and Investment Review Committees.
-Matt also serves on the University of Ottawa Heart Institute Foundation Board and is the Chair of the Governance Committee, and serves on the Joint Finance and Audit Committee, and Information Technology Committees.
+Matt joined the Hydro Ottawa Holding Inc. Board in 2018.
+He is the Chair of the Governance and Management Resources Committee and a member of the Audit and the Investment Review Committees.
+Matt also serves on the University of Ottawa Heart Institute Board and is the Chair of the IT Committee.

 Councillor Laura Dudas was first elected to Ottawa City Council in 2018, serving as Councillor for Innes Ward.
 She was then re-elected in 2022 to the newly redistributed Ward of Orléans West – Innes.
 During her first term, Laura served as Ottawa’s Deputy Mayor under Mayor Jim Watson.